forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 ## Branches

-### General Availability (GA) Branches
+### Main Branches

-GA branches are the main branches you'll use to inspect the currently stable & production-ready codebase, create a Pull Request (PR), or deploy to production.
+These are the branches that the Forseti Security project team use to do development, make releases, and build the website.

 * `dev`: development branch
 * `master`: latest stable release; suitable for deploy to production